tfriman/emacs-salesforce-task-capture/readme.md

 Disclaimers: my first Emacs major mode.
 No tests.
 Manually tested with Emacs 27.2. on MacOS 11.5.

 ## Prerequisites
+Use ``brew install sfdx``` or like.

-Download and install the sfdx CLI: https://developer.salesforce.com/tools/sfdxcli Or use brew install sfdx or like.
+Or download and install the sfdx CLI: https://developer.salesforce.com/tools/sfdxcli

 ### Initiate a new project: